Christine Spengler: Awards and recognition

-Spengler has won several prizes for her work as a reporter, in particular, the SCAM Prize (Paris) for her report on women in the war in 1998 and the Femme de l'Année (Woman of the Year) Prize in Brussels in 2002.
-She had a major one-person retrospective exhibition in 2003 at Visa pour l'Image in Perpignan, France.
+Spengler, who has called herself a "war correspondent, visual artist and writer" and has never worn a helmet or a bullet proof vest while working, has won several prizes for her work.
+In particular, she was awarded the 1998 SCAM Prize (Paris) for her reports on women in war and the Femme de l'Année (Woman of the Year) Prize in Brussels in 2002.